 - Handful, toasted, flaked almonds

-- Line the bottom of the dish or glasses with the already cut thick cake slices.
+- individual Line the bottom of a large class dish or glasses with the already cut thick cake slices.
 If you are using one large bowl use all the cake in one layer if you can.

 - Finish with a further thick layer of whipped cream either spooned over or piped using a piping bag.